Tricked-dev/skyblockdev.github.io/topgg-breef.md

-Malil is a all in one bot with alot of useful
+Malil is a all in one bot with alot of useful commands